Three-and-a-half month paid Editorial Internship

-Get hands on experience of every aspect of running a local multimedia publication including your own bylines during our three month paid internship at our flagship title Roman Road LDN magazine .
+Get hands-on experience in all aspects of running a local multimedia publication including your own bylines during our three-and-a-half-month paid internship at our flagship title Roman Road LDN magazine .

-Apply to: Send your CV and cover letter to email@example.com or use the contact form below, and tell us about yourself and your interest in what we do at Social Streets.
+Apply to: Send your CV and cover letter to email@example.com or use the form below, and tell us about yourself and your interest in what we do at Social Streets.

-Try everything from pitching, researching, interviewing, writing, photography and filming reels.
+Try everything from pitching, researching, interviewing, writing, photography and creating filming reels.

 Work as part of a close-knit, supportive team and receive one-to-one training and mentoring with plenty of bylines.

-This paid Internship is designed for emerging creative and media professionals who would like the opportunity to gain real-life experience in online magazine publishing and to use their skills for social action at the same time.
+This paid internship is designed for emerging creative and media professionals who would like the opportunity to gain real-life experience in news writing and magazine publishing and to use their skills for social action at the same time.
 Most applicants will have completed journalism training to BA or MA level or be career changers with transferrable skills.

 We are a small team with a varied output covering lifestyle, shopping, heritage, culture, human interest and news.
 Interns will get the opportunity to pitch ideas, have their own bylines, pound the pavements, and gain experience in research, news coverage, interviewing, features, reviews and social media.
 As a social enterprise, we prioritise personal and professional development in the workplace, and the intern will benefit from our supportive office culture and one-on-one mentoring with Tabitha Stapely.

 - Analysing data on Google Analytics and social platforms to gather insights and report on performance

 - Compiling weekly newsletters and sending them out using Mailchimp

-- Optimising content for the website (metadata and onpage SEO)
+- Optimising content for the website using the Yoast software (metadata and onpage SEO)

 Pay: £50 per day